Black Pearl - Kitchen Nightmares Update - Open or Closed?

 While talking with the staff, David comes into the restaurant unexpectedly.

-He claims that he is a hands-on owner and is at the restaurant three to four days a week.
+In reality, he is at the restaurant three to four days a week.

 While awaiting his order, Gordon notices the weird bar and the bizarre mismatched interior.